Skip to content

 secretKey sk

-Confirm that the data gateway address matches the example format exactly. token={} does not need to be modified.
+Confirm the data gateway address matches the example format exactly. token={} does not require modification.

 Step Two: Confirm Communication

-Step Three: Check Data Reporting
+Step Three: Check if Data is Reported

-• Check I/O communication:
+• Check if I/O communication is normal

 sudo datakit monitor -M IO